insurestreetltd/canopy-apidocs/README.md

 ### Get Intermediate PDF Report

 Get Screening Results of the renter, even if Passport is not completed.
 When you receive notifications that some of the Renter Passports sections were updated, you can call and get a PDF Report with current state.
 For example it is useful when renter should provide FULL referencing, but you wish to see INSTANT screening results as soon as it is completed and not wait while full screening will be passed.
+If `requestType` of last reference request for user is `GUARANTOR_SCREENING`, the Report will be generated as for the Guarantor.

 ```
 GET /referencing-requests/client/:clientId/rent-passport/:canopyReferenceId